As India Starts to Lift Kashmir Restrictions, Life Isn't Returning to Normal

 Read more: The Indian government insists all is well in Kashmir.
 But as the communications shutdown continues, its citizens are struggling to reach the outside world

-And Kashmir’s $1.5 billion apple trade, which employs more than 3 million people, suffered during the blackout that cut traders off from buyers.
-Now, militants are targeting apple sellers, pickers and drivers; within three days in October, two people were shot and another injured in separate insurgent attacks on the apple trade.
+And Kashmir’s $1.5 billion apple trade, which employs more than 3 million people, suffered during the blackout, which cut traders off from buyers.
+Now, militants are targeting apple sellers, pickers and drivers; within three days in October, two people were shot and another injured in two separate insurgent attacks on the apple trade.

 Yet the violence in the Valley hardly represents a significant escalation, says Ajai Sahni, executive director of the Institute for Conflict Management in New Delhi.
 “Kashmir has been a theater of terrorism for over 30 years, and the idea that the government’s recent moves were going to bring violence to an abrupt and sustainable end was visibly absurd,” he says.
 Ultimately a long-term political solution is needed, he adds, one that allows the Kashmiri people to address their grievances.

 On Oct.
-11, the state government took out a full-page ad on the front page of the Greater Kashmir newspaper.
+11, the state government took out a full-page ad on the front page of the newspaper, Greater Kashmir.
 “CLOSED SHOPS, NO PUBLIC TRANSPORT?
 WHO BENEFITS?
 Are we going to succumb to militants?
 Think!!!” it pleaded.
 But most Kashmiris are not returning to business as usual, either too afraid of violence or determined to disobey New Delhi.
 “There’s a collective sense of fear, humiliation, hurt and anger,” Bhasin says.
 “The natural fallout is that this will erupt in different forms.
 The only question is when.”

 —With reporting by Sanya Mansoor/New York